 “The study of Mathematics, like the Nile, begins in minuteness but ends in magnificence.” ⁓ Charles Caleb Colton

-Thanks to developments in technology, you don’t have to turn to a dusty textbook for help: various educational websites, online Maths videos and savvy apps are right at your fingertips and ready for you to use.
-From downloadable Maths worksheets to interactive Math lessons with an online tutor, there are many Maths resources at your disposal.
+Thanks to developments in technology, you don’t always have to turn to a dusty textbook for help: various educational websites, online Maths videos and savvy apps are right at your fingertips and ready for you to use.
+From downloadable Maths worksheets to online quizzes and interactive Math lessons with an online tutor, there are many Maths resources at your disposal.

-For additional quality and clearer communication, you may want to invest in a headset with a microphone.
+For clearer communication, if the sound quality of your device is not that good, you may want to invest in a headset with a microphone.
 The built-in microphone on laptops, for example, will suffice, but you will get better results with a headset.
 So, if you need a pair, check out some options on Takealot – the prices range from R84 – R2 299.
 You can also browse the online shopping site for a webcam- prices range from R265- R1 999, so all budgets are catered to.

 While you must certainly make purchases within your means, it’s always best to push for quality equipment so that you get the best out of your online Maths lesson.
 You want to make sure that there is the best possible communication between educator and learner.